TuringLang/DynamicPPL.jl/docs/src/internals/transformations.md

   - [`DynamicPPL.from_internal_transform`](@ref)
   - [`DynamicPPL.from_linked_internal_transform`](@ref)

 At the time of writing, [`VarInfo`](@ref) is the one that is most commonly used, whose internal representation is always a `Vector`.
-In this scenario, one can just implemente the following methods instead:
+In this scenario, one can just implement the following methods instead:

 ```@docs
 DynamicPPL.from_vec_transform(::Distribution)